 Always use caution with imported foods, especially chocolates.
 They may contain allergens not listed on the label.

-Many nonfood products contain tree nuts or tree nut oils, including:
+Many nonfood products contain tree nuts or tree nut oils.
+These nonfood items are not regulated by the FDA.
+These include:

-Suntan lotions, shampoos, soaps, bath oils, body oils, and skin creams (if you’re not sure about a product, visit the manufacturer’s website or call the toll-free number on the package)
+Suntan lotions, shampoos, soaps, bath oils, body oils, and skin creams.
+If you’re not sure about a product, visit the product maker’s website or call the toll-free number on the package.

 Foods your child can safely eat may come in contact with tree nuts at home, at school, and in restaurants.
 To help prevent accidental exposure: